 Bank fraud charges are extremely serious allegations, and the penalties associated with a guilty verdict of these crimes come with serious consequences.
 If you are being charged with a violation of the United States Code regarding bank fraud, then it is absolutely essential that you partner with an experienced federal defense attorney who is ready to take your case and build an aggressive defense in order to seek a favorable or reasonable outcome.

 Charges of violating U.S. 18 U.S.C. § 1344, either by attempting to defraud a financial institution or attempting to obtain any of the moneys, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises comes with charges of upwards to $1 million in fines, up to 30 years in prison, or both.
 These possible penalties are just one example of why it is so important that you hire the right legal team for your case.

-The team at the Law Office of Vikas Bajaj, APC are available today to speak with you during a free initial consultation, where you will be able to speak directly with an experienced member of our staff about your legal situation and get an idea of how we could work together in order to represent your case.
+The team at the Law Office of Vikas Bajaj, APC are available today to speak with you during an initial consultation, where you will be able to speak directly with an experienced member of our staff about your legal situation and get an idea of how we could work together in order to represent your case.
 Our history of successes while defending federal charges for a variety of clients and a variety of allegations is a great indication of the support and experience that you will get when you hire us as your defense team, and we will be happy to discuss cases similar to your own that we helped clients navigate in the past.

 Read more below to get a general idea about some examples of bank fraud, and contact us as soon as possible to speak with our team about your situation.
 It is important to act quickly after you have been charged so that you can take every necessary step to build your defense and take all of the necessary actions to work towards the outcome you deserve.